vegafusion/vegafusion.github.io/source/roadmap.md

 ## Elastic Scaling and High Availability

 When the anticipated user load surpasses the capabilities of a single server, a pool of VegaFusion gRPC servers could run behind a load-balancer.
-Thanks to Vega Fusion's state model and the gRPC architecture, it would be possible to freely move a user session between servers without losing the user's session state.
+Thanks to VegaFusion's state model and the gRPC architecture, it would be possible to freely move a user session between servers without losing the user's session state.
 This architectural feature is the key to providing reliable implementations of elastic scaling (adjusting the server pool size based on the current user load) and High Availability (recovering from the failure of a single server without disrupting active user sessions).

 (roadmap_external_data_providers)=
 ## External Data Providers
-Specialized Runtimes could be written for particular data providers like PostgreSQL, OmniSci, Spark, and Dask.
-These Runtimes could support a small subset of transforms and expression language functions and allow the Planner to determine what work to assign to the Runtime.
+Support will eventually be added to the Runtime for compiling Vega transforms into SQL for evaluation in external data providers like PostgreSQL, OmniSci, Spark, and Dask (through [DaskSQL](https://dask-sql.readthedocs.io/en/latest/)).

 ## Edge Runtime
 A subset of the Runtime (in particular the cache) could be compiled to [WASI](https://wasi.dev/) and run on edge services like Fastly's [compute@edge](https://www.fastly.com/products/edge-compute/serverless) or Cloudflare's [Cloudfare workers](https://workers.cloudflare.com/).
 A user session would connect directly to an edge Runtime.
 The edge runtime would perform cheap computations itself to minimize latency and delegate expensive computations to a server Runtime running on a powerful VM from a traditional cloud provider.
 The edge Runtime would use the regular VegaFusion caching mechanism to cache the results of calculations performed by the server, and share that cache across all user sessions sharing that edge node.

 Here's what an architecture the combines the Edge Runtime and External Data Providers might look like

 <img width="584" alt="Screen Shot 2022-01-19 at 4 00 03 PM" src="https://user-images.githubusercontent.com/15064365/150212960-2da194db-05e7-4d38-96cc-69c293689f44.png">